-So, taking all of these possibilities into viewpoint, a few of the most frequently used and preferred tools for visualizations are mentioned below –
+So, taking all of these possibilities into viewpoint, a few of the most frequently used and best tools for data visualization are mentioned below:

 - D3 – D3, acronym for ‘Data Driven Documents’; is one of the most powerful tool in terms of the volume & variety of data that it can handle.
 Generally, D3 is used as a front-end visualization tool for large data systems such as Teradata